 - 2 kiwi fruit - peeled and sliced

-- Blitz everything together in a high speed blender for 20 seconds.
+- Blitz everything together, except the muesli and kiwi fruit, in a high speed blender for 20-30 seconds.
 You may need longer in an ordinary blender.

 - Pour into 4 bowls.

-- Scatter ½ tbsp of muesli on top of the smoothie along one side of the bowl.
+- Scatter ½ tbsp of muesli on top of the smoothie along one side of each bowl.

-- Halve the kiwi fruit slices and arrange along the centre of the bowl.
+- Halve the kiwi fruit slices and arrange along the centre of the bowls.

 I’m a Froothie ambassador and this post contains affiliate links.
+Links are marked with an *.
 Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+This helps keep Tin and Thyme blithe and blogging.
 You can find out what other recipes I’ve made using Froothie equipment on my Full on Froothie page.
 Opinions are, as always, my own.